arkency/posts/posts/2015-05-15-using-domain-events-as-success-slash-failure-messages.md

 ## When you publish an event on success make sure you publish on failure too

-We had an issue recently with one of our internal gems used to handle all communication with external payment gateway.
-We are using gems to abstract bounded context (payments here) and to have abstract anti-corruption layer on top of external system's API.
+We had an issue recently with one of our internal gems used to handle all communication with a external payment gateway.
+We are using gems to abstract a bounded context (payments here) and to have an abstract anti-corruption layer on top of external system's API.

 <!-- more -->